 Consequences of Incomplete Grief

-2. Continuing missing of the person, wither away – though it is normal to experience a deep sense of loss during the grieving process, at times a person cannot let go of the pain associated with it for years.
-This may keep you stuck in the past identity, preventing from creating new chapters of life.
+- Continuing missing the person, you may wither away – though it is normal to experience a deep sense of loss during the grieving process, at times, a person cannot let go of the pain associated with it for years.
+This may keep you stuck in the past identity, preventing you from creating new chapters of life.

-3. Fear of loss – the life may seem more fragile, the world unsafe and unstable place.
-As a result, the person may go through life with anxiety and not able to walk through life with fear and expectation of the worse to happen.
+- Fear of loss – life may seem more fragile, and the world may be an unsafe and unstable place.
+As a result, you may continue moving into the future with anxiety, walking through life with fear and expectation of the worst to happen.

-5. Apathy, numbness, low grade depression – it may lead to lack of energy, drive and motivation.
+- Apathy, numbness and low-grade depression – these may lead to a lack of energy, drive and motivation.

-The incomplete grief may affect a person’s present and future life, his/her ability to enjoy life, connect with others and be available to other people.
-It may make the person to embody grief, identify with it for a life time, which may affect those who care, who love, who are there with you and for you.
+The incomplete grief may affect a person’s present and future life, as well as his/her ability to enjoy life, connect with others and be available to others.
+It may make the person embody grief and identify with it for a lifetime, affecting those who care, love, and are there with you and for you.
 This is how it was expressed in a poem by someone whose sister died in infancy: “I was born in a cloud of smoke.
-I hope to meet you one day, the one with whom I grew up, while being unnoticed and unacknowledged.
-You, dead, were loved more, than I was, being alive.”
+I hope to meet you one day, the one with whom I grew up while being unnoticed and unacknowledged.
+You, dead, were loved more than I was, being alive.”

-It may be difficult to think about others and their well-being, when you are in immense pain.
-It may be scary to let yourself feel, and even more scary to open up to anyone.
-But you know that unless you find the way to become vulnerable, you will continue spiraling down into the darkness of trauma without escape.
-At this moment, it is important that you reach out for help, for support, not to pretend that you can handle it on your own, and to give yourself time to heal and find yourself again.
+When you are in immense pain, thinking about others and their well-being may be difficult.
+It may be scary to let yourself feel and even more scary to open up to anyone.
+But you know that unless you find a way to become vulnerable, you will continue spiralling down into the darkness of trauma without escape.
+In that moment, it is important that you reach out for help and support, do not pretend that you can handle it on your own, and give yourself time to heal and find yourself again.

 How Fresh Start Can Help You Heal?